The Banking Regulation Review: Sweden

 Loss of remuneration

 A credit undertaking must ensure that variable remuneration to employees whose work duties have a material impact on the undertaking's risk profile, including deferred remuneration, is only paid or passed to those employees to the extent that is justifiable by the undertaking's financial situation and the performance of the undertaking, the business unit in question and those employees.
 The variable remuneration can also be cancelled in full for the same reasons.

 iii Regulatory capital and liquidity

 Pursuant to the CRD (as implemented locally) and the CRR, institutions are subject to a variety of capital and liquidity requirements, the majority of which stem from the Basel framework, with certain uniform requirements being applicable to all institutions and others only in relation to specific institutions; for example, those considered to be systematically important.
 In brief, an institution's Tier 1 capital shall at all times amount to at least 6 per cent of risk-weighted assets, of which 4.5 per cent must consist of Common Equity Tier 1 (CET1) capital).
 The total capital relation – that is, the institution's capital base as a percentage of its risk-weighted exposure amount – shall amount to at least 8 per cent of risk-weighted assets.
 Thus, 2 per cent of that 8 per cent may constitute Tier 2 capital.
-National competent authorities may also impose additional own funds requirements under certain circumstances, and following the introduction of new rules during 2020 and 2021, competent authorities shall provide guidance to institutions on the level of capital required.
+National competent authorities may also impose additional own funds requirements under certain circumstances, and following the introduction of new rules during 2021, competent authorities shall provide guidance to institutions on the level of capital required within the Pillar 2 guidance.